Wayne Hsiung: Direct Action Everywhere

-In April 2016, Hsiung and two other members of DxE went to Yulin, China, the location of the infamous Dog Meat Festival, to document the animal cruelty.
-In one of the videos, dogs screamed as they were beaten to death.
+In April 2016, Hsiung and two other members of DxE went to Yulin, China, the location of the Dog Meat Festival, to document the animal cruelty.
+Hsiung wrote that in one of the videos, dogs screamed as they were beaten to death.
 Hsiung and two other DxE activists removed three dogs from the facility.
-Hsiung claims that he was beaten and arrested in China for the theft of the three dogs and held for two days.
+Hsiung says that he was beaten and arrested in China for the theft of the three dogs and held for two days.

 In 2017, Hsiung, along with four other DxE activists, investigated a pig farm owned by Smithfield Foods in Utah and rescued two piglets from the facility.
 FBI agents were dispatched to look for these piglets and searched two animal sanctuaries in Utah and Colorado.
 Witnesses of the raids said the FBI agents sought DNA samples from pigs at the facilities as part of a search for the missing piglets.
 To obtain the DNA samples, the state veterinarians accompanying the FBI cut off close to two inches of a piglet's ear at one of the sanctuaries.
 Hsiung was indicted in Utah on multiple charges including felonies (burglary, livestock theft, and engaging in a pattern of illegal activity) and a misdemeanor riot charge relating to a break-in "investigation of animal cruelty" at this Smithfield Foods farm.
 Journalist Glenn Greenwald at The Intercept reported that the prosecution was politically motivated, as attorneys prosecuting the case had financial ties to Smithfield.
+Hsiung was offered resolution that involved no prison time, on the condition that he refrain from criticizing the company he had sought to expose; he and co-defendant Paul Picklesimer refused the offer.
+They were acquitted after trial in October 2022.

 On April 24, 2018, Hsiung was arrested and charged with "threatening bodily injury" in Boulder, Colorado, at Whole Foods after asking questions at the store about the source of its meat products.
 Musician Moby posted a video on Instagram that questioned whether Whole Foods was "support[ing] an unconstitutional police state wherein people aren't allowed to ask questions."

 In May 2018, Hsiung and other protesters walked into a Santa Rosa Egg Farms facility, rescued chickens, and recorded extensive video footage which illustrated systemic animal abuse, massacre and mutilation.
 Hsiung maintained that his actions and those of DxE were legal, providing a legal opinion to the owners and the employees of the facility when they demanded he and the protesters leave.
 The opinion asserts that California Penal Code Section 597e and the common law doctrine of necessity permit the removal of sick and dying animals in certain situations, including from commercial facilities DxE investigated.
 The opinion has been untested in court.
-Hsiung and Direct Action Everywhere have labeled this, and numerous other actions, as "open rescues."
+Hsiung and Direct Action Everywhere have labeled this, and numerous other actions, as "open rescues".